 {% include "partial/ads.html" if_exists %}

-includeLabels are a basic and powerful tool in the development of AnQi CMS templates.Through it, we can easily achieve the modularization and structurization of templates, effectively improve development efficiency, reduce maintenance costs, and ultimately provide website users with a more stable and faster access experience.includeThe tag will make your website operation twice as effective.
+includeTags are a basic and powerful tool in the development of Anqi CMS templates.By it, we can easily achieve the modularization and structuring of templates, effectively improve development efficiency, reduce maintenance costs, and ultimately provide website users with more stable and faster access experience.master and use wellincludeThe tag will make your website operation work twice as effectively.

-3. includeWill the tag affect the loading speed of the website? includeThe tag itself is part of server-side rendering, which merges all included template files into a complete HTML file before sending the page to the user.Therefore, it will not increase the number of requests loaded by the client browser.In contrast, due to the more modular and concise template code, maintenance and optimization are also easier, and in the long run, this may even help to improve development efficiency and performance.
+includeCan tags introduce modules that dynamically generate content?Of course you can.includeThe tag itself does not limit the dynamism of the content.
+As long as the template file being introduced can access the variables it needs (whether throughwithParameter passing, or inheriting through the default context), it can render dynamic content.
+For example, a sidebar module that displays the latest articles, as long as it finds the latest article list in the parent template and passes it toincludeThe sidebar template, and it can be displayed normally.includeWill the tag affect the loading speed of the website?includeThe tag itself is part of server-side rendering, which merges all included template files into a complete HTML file before sending the page to the user.Therefore, it will not increase the number of requests loaded by the client browser.On the contrary, since the template code is more modular and concise, maintenance and optimization are also easier, in the long run, this may even help improve development efficiency and performance.